'I'm not going to talk about that': Nick Rolovich's press conference turns tense over his vaccine status

-PULLMAN, Wash. — Nick Rolovich’s press conference on Monday started pretty tame, but ended up being anything but.
+PULLMAN, Wash. — Nick Rolovich’s press conference on Monday started pretty tame but ended up being anything but that.

 About mid-way through the press conference, USC head coach Clay Helton was fired-- WSU takes the Trojans on this weekend.